brunoBrizo/aws-lambda-cdk/README.md

-# Welcome to a AWS API Gateway/Lambda CDK TypeScript project
+# Welcome to an AWS API Gateway/Lambda CDK TypeScript project

 This is a project project for CDK development with TypeScript.